Danselem/heart_disease_mlflow/README.md

 Also there's a Makefile that has the commands to run tests, check the code quality and to build and push the image to Docker Hub.
 The commands can be run by executing `make publish`.

+## License

+This project is licensed under the MIT License.
+See the [License](./LICENSE) file for more details.